CareenNaitore/Snakemake_project/README.md

 ## PIPELINE
 The methodology used in this study to analysis miRNA includes:
-1.Quality assements/
+1. Quality assements
-2.genome annotation
+2. genome annotation
-3.filtering out other types of small non coding RNA 4.miRNA analysis(miRNA identification and miRNA differential expression) 5.Target prediction
+3. filtering out other types of small non coding RNA
+4. miRNA analysis(miRNA identification and miRNA differential expression)
+5. Target prediction

 ## Project Task
-1.Reproduce the pipeline by setting up the workspace in the system you will be using 2.Perform downstream analysis for miRNA analysis 3.Convert the pipeline into Nextflow or Snakemake
+1. Reproduce the pipeline by setting up the workspace in the system you will be using
+2. Perform downstream analysis for miRNA analysis
+3. Convert the pipeline into Nextflow or Snakemake

 Through the project, you need to demonstrate collaborative research skills, informative visualization, and report writing.